 In 1894, seven years after the pamphlet’s publication, Davis was again convicted for unlicensed preaching on Boston Common.

-He appealed to the Supreme Judicial Court of Massachusetts, where his case came before Justice Oliver Wendell Holmes Jr., who later would be lauded as a free-speech stalwart for some of his opinions while serving on the U.S. Supreme Court.
+He appealed to the Supreme Judicial Court of Massachusetts, where his case came before Justice Oliver Wendell Holmes Jr., who later would be lauded as a free speech stalwart for some of his opinions while serving on the U.S. Supreme Court.

-With the “stinging brevity” at which later generations would marvel, Holmes dismissed Davis’s free-speech claim in 1895.
+With the “stinging brevity” at which later generations would marvel, Holmes dismissed Davis’s free speech claim in 1895.
 Holmes concluded that the legislature had as much right “to forbid public speaking in a highway or public park” as “the owner of a private house to forbid it in his house.”

-Government can restrict speech on public property
+Supreme Court said government can restrict speech on public property

 On city land, in other words, municipal governments had almost total regulatory discretion: they could allow unrestricted speech, restricted speech (by permit only), or no speech at all.
 As Holmes read the Constitution, citizens had no right to deliver unauthorized speeches on public land.

 Davis appealed to the U.S. Supreme Court, where he cited the First and 14th Amendments to argue that Boston’s “arbitrary, oppressive, and unconstitutional” ordinance violated “the rights of free public speech” and “free assembly.”